 Next on the list is the Minnesota Vikings and Buffalo Bills, as both franchises have lost four Super Bowls.
 Neither franchise has managed a win on the game’s biggest stage.

-Exact numbers for the 2019 Super Bowl rings have never been made public, but it was noted as the largest and most expensive ring ever created was for a Super Bowl winner.
+Exact numbers for the 2020 Super Bowl rings have not been made public, but it was noted as the largest and most expensive ring ever created was for a Super Bowl winner.

 For perspective, rings for Super Bowl XLIV had a reported price tag of $36,500 each, but that number has been surpassed in recent years.